caraya/personal-blog/content/blog/styling-native-dialogues.md

 date: "2022-10-31"
 ---

-In the [dialogues in the web](https://publishing-project.rivendellweb.net/dialogues-in-the-web/) we saw how to create native dialogues using HTML and Javascript.
+In [dialogues in the web](https://publishing-project.rivendellweb.net/dialogues-in-the-web/) we saw how to create native dialogues using HTML and Javascript.
 This post will look at how to style the dialogues and the parent element.

 ## Styling the dialogue element